 A number of exemptions are disapplied with respect to CFCs resident in a jurisdiction listed in Annex I of the EU list of non-cooperative jurisdictions for tax purposes.
 The disapplied exemptions are the effective tax rate, low profit margin and low accounting profit exemptions.
-The list published in October 2021 applies to CFCs with accounting periods beginning during the period from 1 January 2022 to 31 December 2022.
-The list, as updated in October 2022, applies for accounting periods beginning on or after 1 January 2023.
+The list is updated twice yearly.